YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 * Programming quiz: Error

-  You’ve just coded the MCL algorithm, and now you should evaluate the overall quality of your solution.
-To do so, you’ll need to compute the average distance between the particles and the robot.
+  You've just coded the MCL algorithm, and now you should evaluate the overall quality of your solution.
+To do so, you'll need to compute the average distance between the particles and the robot.
 A good solution will result in an average distance smaller than a meter.
 Now, use the evaluation function and compute the average distance, or error at each iteration.
   ```cpp
   //####   DON'T MODIFY ANYTHING ABOVE HERE!
 ENTER CODE BELOW ####